JortSiemes/JNM-Premaster/Vakken/Woorden als wapens/Aantekeningen Woorden als Wapens leesopdracht.md

 - Style has a history of about 2,500 years.
 - Aristotle and Quintilianus discussed the importance of style, with an emphasis on correctness, perspicuity, appropriateness, and ornamentation.
 - Style analysis explores how different forms can express the same content.
+	- **"The starting point for stylistic research is that the same content can be ex- pressed in different forms."**
+- Different style variations: telegram style (the channel factor), city hall style (the setting factor), and court ruling style (the genre factor)
+- Style and register are not the same thing whilst being often used without distinction.

 **8.3 Views on Style**